aitva/dotfiles/vim-go.md

 # vim-go Shortcuts

 This files contains usefull shortucts from the vim-go [tutorial](https://github.com/fatih/vim-go-tutorial).
+To install or update binaries: `:GoInstallBinaries` or `:GoUpdateBinaries`

 Here is a list of shortcuts:
 - build: `<super>-b`